We’re Here to Help 720.891.4657

 When all these functions are in sync, your brain naturally checks and balances your thoughts, emotions and decisions to keep you grounded.
 Take your craving for a delicious, sweet after-dinner dessert as an example.
 Your prefrontal cortex serves as a security checkpoint, helping you determine if it’s worth indulging in that dessert or not.
 In some cases, your prefrontal cortex may prevent you from acting on your impulse.

 Your brain follows this same process with alcohol and drug use.
 Unfortunately, constant drinking or drug use can prevent your prefrontal cortex from doing what it’s designed to do.
+Taking that first step in getting help for drug and alcohol addiction can be crucial in restoring these natural brain functions.

 The Link Between the Prefrontal Cortex and Substance Abuse